Neofect/Communicator/README.md

 After `Communicator.connect()` call, we can get notified by any communication events through a listener.
 Register a listener to the communicator in `onResume()` and unregister it in `onPause()`.

-Once a robot is connected, we keep its instance as variable given via  `onDeviceConnected()` and operate wheels by using it whenever we want.
+Once a robot is connected, we keep its instance as a variable given via  `onDeviceConnected()` and operate wheels by using it whenever we want.

 Following is an example activity implementation.